 Heart diseases, including aortic stenosis, affect the Golden Retriever.
 A good breeder will have health tested their breeding stock for this condition, which causes obstruction or blockage of the blood flow through the heart.

 With his gentle nature, sweet face, and quick intelligence, the mini Goldendoodle has a lot going for him.
 If he’s well-bred and properly socialized, he’ll make a wonderful pet for almost any family.

-According to the Goldendoodle Association of North America an adult mini Goldendoodle stands from 14 to 17 inches and weigh between 26 to 35 pounds.
+According to the Goldendoodle Association of North America an adult mini Goldendoodle stands from 14 to 17 inches and weighs between 26 to 35 pounds.

 They will be a fairly active dog who requires a daily walk.
 This is a good time for them to get out and meet other people and dogs.

-The mini Goldendoodle doesn’t make much of a watchdog, as they’re simply too eager to be friends with everyone.
+The mini Goldendoodle doesn’t make much of a watchdog.
+They’re simply too eager to be friends with everyone.

 These dogs love to be around people and will want to follow you wherever you go.

 If there is a drawback to owning a mini Goldendoodle, it’s the potential for genetic diseases.